samueljmurray/docs/timber-platforms/heroku/readme.md

 ---
-sidebar:
+items:
-  - installation
+  - installation.md
-  - configuration
+  - configuration.md
   - integrations
-  - troubleshooting
+  - troubleshooting.md
 ---
 With Timber's [Heroku](http://heroku.com) integration you can seamlessly delivery your Heroku logs to your Timber account, allowing you to maximize the utility of your Heroku logs through Timber's modern interface and features.